 Prerequisite: By special permission of the instructor.
 This course can be taken more than once.

-Spring 2018: Exploring Entrepreneurship in Ag and Food Systems (under development)
+Spring 2019.
+Topic: Introduction to Innovation and Entrepreneurship in Ag and Food System

 11:020:305 Starting and Managing a Small Farm (3 credits) Syllabus

 Next Offered: Spring 2018 (Offered every other years)